-- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants:Transfers with less than 30 hrs are not accepted.
-A transfer GPA of 3.2 is required of all sophomores (30-59 hrs) and 2.5 required with 60 hrs or more.
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D8 List any other application requirements specific to transfer applicants:List any other application requirements specific to transfer applicants: Transfers with less than 30 hrs are not accepted.
+A transfer GPA of 3.2 is required of all sophomores (30-59 hrs) and 2.8 required with 60 hrs or more.
 These students are admitted based on space availability.